Client

 A highlight of this factory: the staff dormitory.
 Inspired by Scandinavian sensibilities, we went through multiple iterations of the bunk bed.
 Design coherence is a quiet power move; we echoed the wood and metal material combination used throughout the architecture.

-Keeping the overall color palette a soft neutral palette, we injected the unexpected with a splash of burnt orange for the door and mirror.
+We couldn’t help ourselves but to inject some pop of color - a splash of burnt orange for the door and mirror.
 Accents done right, is a high-impact move.